jremillard/osm-import-toolkit/README.md

 be downloaded.

- - Loading data into PostGIS - The data needs to be transformed into a format that makes it convient to do the conflation.
+ - Loading data into PostGIS - The data needs to be transformed into a format that makes it convenient to do the conflation.
 Normally, this means loading it into a PostGIS database and getting everything reprojected into the same coordinate system.